cosimameyer/cosimameyer.com/content/post/2025-07-08-google-i-o-connect-2025/index.md

 If you missed Google I/O 2025, [there are many on-demand videos](https://io.google/2025/explore/) for you to watch and to explore!

 Overall, Google I/O Connect was an enriching experience that left me inspired and excited about the future of technology and our community 🫶

+[^1]: It's not easy to find reliable numbers for the environmental impact of AI models as a [research paper by Sasha Luccioni, Boris Gamazaychikov, Théo Alves da Costa, and Emma Strubell from 2025 shows](https://arxiv.org/pdf/2506.15572).